ThoughtWorksInc/mooncake/README.md

 * a mooncake.env file

-To get a mooncake.env, copy the template that is found in the config folder and replace the values with new ones for your application.
-The client ID and secret are for integration with stonecutter, the auth_url should be your domain address and the base URL should be your docker IP address.
+To get a mooncake.env file, replace the values in the template found in the config folder with new ones for your application.
+The auth config is for integration with [stonecutter](https://github.com/d-cent/stonecutter), and the base URL should be your domain address.

 Then run this command, replacing <env file path> with the path to wherever your environment variable file is stored.